 A single tooth extraction can cause problems with chewing, jaw joint issues, and shifting teeth, all of which can negatively impact your dental health.
 To avoid these complications, Dr. Areheart can discuss alternatives to extractions as well as tooth replacement.
 A root canal or a crown may save a tooth.

-How is a tooth taken out?
+How is a Tooth Extracted?

 During extraction, we will numb your tooth, jawbone, and gums with a local anesthetic.
 You will feel a lot of pressure but not pain during the extraction.
 It’s from firmly rocking the tooth to widen the socket for removal.